jlggross/puf-web/README.md

   />
   ```

-  - It os possible to use in a CSS structure:
+  - It is possible to use in a CSS structure with style HTML tag:

   ```CSS
   <style>